gtolle/stripe-iiftoqbo/README.md

 	SPL		GENERAL JOURNAL	01/23/2014	Stripe Payment Processing Fees	0.25	Fees for transfer ID: tr_3MCmCnHFyYXFB5 ENDTRNS

 Pick a name for your company (e.g. MyCompanyName).
-It's going to into the QBO file.
+It's going to be saved into the QBO file.

 Then, run the app: